A refined non-vanishing of the $p$-adic logarithm of a rational point on an abelian variety: Main results: statements

 \subsubsection{An Example}

 Our consideration of the questions addressed in this note was partly motivated by the following example, which comes up in \cite{BT,BCST}.

 Let $K$ be an imaginary quadratic field.
 Let $\psi$ be a self-dual\footnote{That is, the composition $\psi^c$ of $\psi$ with the non-trivial automorphism of $K$ equals $\psi^{-1}\mathrm{N}_K$.} Hecke character over $K$ of infinity type $(1,0)$ and $g$ the associated CM newform of weight two.
 Let $F_0$ be the Hecke field of $g$, which is totally real since $g$ has trivial central character.
 Let $A_0$ be an abelian variety over $\Q$ in the associated isogeny class.
-These all have CM by $E_0 = K\cdot F_0$; the CM action is defined over the reflex field $K$ of $A_0$.
+The abelian varieties in this isogeny class all have CM by $E_0 = K\cdot F_0$; the CM action on $A_0$ is defined over the reflex field $K$ of $A_0$.
 We may choose $A_0$ so that it has an action of the maximal order $\CO_{E_0}$ of $E_0$ (that is, the ring of integers).
 Let $\chi$ be a finite order anticyclotomic Hecke character over $K$.
 Let $E$ be the finite extension of $E_0$ generated by the values of $\chi$.

 Put